hashemi/CompilerKit/README.md

     minimizedDfa.match("1xy")      // .unknown
 ```

-See `Tests/CompilerKitTests/CompilerKitTests.swift` for more usage.
+See the tests for more usage examples.

 ## See Also